JPSieg/MeltR/README.md

 2.)
 The background absorbance of a user specified blank is scaled to the pathlength of the cuvette and subtracted from each curve.

 3.)
 The total strand concentration (C<sub>t</sub>) is calculated at a user specified temperature (Default = 90 <span>&#176;</span>C).
+For homoduplexes and monomolecular-self structured RNA, where there is only one nucleic acid in the sample, the C<sub>t</sub> is the total concentration of the single strand.
+For heteroduplexes, the C<sub>t</sub> is the total concentration of strand 1 plus the total concentration of strand 2.

 4.)
 High and low temperature data are trimmed (to the users specification) to ensure linear baselines.

 5.)
 First and second derivatives are taken using polynomial regression.
 First, the data are approximated using a 20th order polynomial.
 Then, the first and second derivatives of the polynomial are determined analytically using calculus.
-The approximate T<sub>0.5</sub> (the approximate melting temperature, T<sub>m</sub>, where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T<sub>0.75</sub> (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the first derivative (Figure 2), to a precision of less than 0.1 <span>&#176;</span>C.
+The approximate T<sub>0.5</sub> (the approximate melting temperature, T<sub>m</sub>, where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T<sub>0.75</sub> (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the second derivative (Figure 2), to a precision of less than 0.1 <span>&#176;</span>C.

 ![Melt curve derivative determined with polynomial regression.](https://user-images.githubusercontent.com/63312483/166296578-341d3aac-05a9-4176-9a72-0831dc0487cf.svg)